Hagop420/c1023-code-solutions/es6-arrow-functions/es6-arrow-functions-quiz-notes.md

       Arrow funtions get executed whenever you call them

 - How does the value of `this` differ between standard functions and arrow functions?
+- in a standard function this refers to the window object and in an es6 arrow function the this keyword is referring to the actual targeting element

 ## Notes